 Residential Treatment

 MAT is essential for opiate and alcohol addiction treatment.
-Medicaid rehab coverage covers methadone, buprenorphine, and naltrexone, which reduce cravings and withdrawal symptoms so patients may focus on recovery.
+Medicaid rehab coverage covers methadone, buprenorphine, and naltrexone, which reduce cravings and withdrawal symptoms to help you stay sober.

 Detoxification

-Medicaid rehab coverage covers medically supervised detoxification and safely managing drug and alcohol withdrawal symptoms.
-This program ensures a safe and comfortable transition into addiction treatment at the start of a treatment plan.
+Medicaid rehab coverage of medically supervised detoxification and safely managing withdrawal symptoms.
+That ensures a safe and comfortable transition at the initial state of treatment.

-Addiction treatment includes individual, group, and family counseling, which Medicaid pays for.
-Counseling helps addicts address their difficulties, learn coping skills, and adopt better habits.
+Addiction treatment includes individual, group, and family counseling to help you address triggers, learn coping skills, and adopt better habits, which Medicaid pays for.

 Aftercare